AZMAG/DemographicState/README.md

 ## Build

 You can build the compiled files by running the default grunt task (`grunt`) from the root folder.
 This will compile (bundle and minify) the files and place them in the **build** folder.
-Running the `grunt debug` task will run the tests and spin up a node server to test the application, watch for modified source code, and refresh after changes are saved.
+Running the `grunt run` task will run the tests and spin up a node server to test the application, watch for modified source code, and refresh after changes are saved.

 Additionally, there is a `grunt deploy` task that will build the application *and* spin up a node server to test the built files.